 Busy mornings call for easy and quick breakfast ideas.
 These Einkorn Cottage Cheese Jalapeño Muffins make a healthy and portable breakfast!

 This original recipe for these einkorn muffins first appeared here on the blog back in 2015.
 While I enjoyed that one, I’ve tweaked it just slightly over the dozens of times I’ve made these for us.
-Minor changes, but I’m happier with these results.
 Plus, I’ve experimented with different seasonings, so you don’t have to necessarily put jalapeños or scallions in yours.
 You could have dill and chive muffins instead.
 It’s all up to you.
-I decided to skip the grated cheese because I don’t feel it’s absolutely necessary and it eliminates a step and ingredient!
-I usually grate my own cheese, so skipping a step is always a bonus.
-Ha!

 I’m sure at least some of you have kids that are back in school as of last week or are going to be starting soon.
 That usually means early mornings with little time for breakfast.
 Instead of hitting up a drive-thru, how about serving these savory muffins?
-You can make them on the weekend, re-heat and serve.
-I just microwave them and serve!
+These reheat really well in the microwave.

-These muffins are made with Einkorn flour, which if you aren’t familiar with, is the world’s most ancient wheat.
+These muffins are made with Einkorn flour, which is the world’s most ancient wheat.
 Because the gluten in einkorn does not have the high molecular weight proteins that many people can’t digest, it is tolerated by some people with gluten sensitivity.
 Those with celiac disease should still avoid because it does contain gluten.
-While I don’t believe I’m sensitive to gluten, I do try to minimize the amount we consume.

 The cottage cheese not only provides a boost of yummy flavor and protein, but also helps to keep these muffins nice and moist.
 Which is exactly what you want in a muffin.
 I buy the Kalona Supernatural brand of cottage cheese, which is grass-fed and has a good ingredient list.